Bergman kernels on punctured Riemann surfaces: Introduction

 \section{Introduction}

 In this paper we study the Bergman kernels of a singular Hermitian line bundle over a Riemann surface under the assumption that the curvature has singularities of Poincar\'e type at a finite set.
 Our first result shows that the Bergman kernel can be localized around the singularities and its local model is the Bergman kernel of the punctured disc endowed with the standard Poincar\'e metric.
-The proof follows the principle that the spectral gap of the Kodaira Laplacian implies the localization of the Bergman metric \cite{mm}.
+The proof follows the principle that the spectral gap of the Kodaira Laplacian and uniformly elliptic estimates near the singularities imply the localization of the Bergman kernel \cite{mm}.
 By a detailed analysis of the local model we deduce a sharp uniform estimate of the supremum norm of the Bergman kernels.